VegetarianGluten FreeKetoQuick

 Overhead flat-lay of watermelon salad ingredients arranged on a light grey concrete surface — a halved mini watermelon showing bright red flesh, a whole English cucumber, a small bowl of crumbled whit

-The dressing is dead simple — just honey, fresh lime juice, a glug of good olive oil, and a pinch of salt.
-It takes 30 seconds to whisk together and it's the secret weapon that ties everything together.
-The honey rounds out the lime's tartness while the olive oil gives the dressing just enough body to cling to the fruit.
+The dressing is almost embarrassingly simple.
+Honey, fresh lime juice, a glug of good olive oil, pinch of salt — thirty seconds with a whisk and you're done.
+But don't let the simplicity fool you.
+The honey softens the lime's tartness while the olive oil gives everything just enough body to actually cling to the fruit instead of pooling at the bottom of the bowl.

 Close-up of a small glass bowl with golden honey-lime dressing being whisked with a small whisk, showing the emulsified mixture with visible lime juice streaks blending into the honey.
 A halved lime a